hicheddar/extedit/README.md

 # extedit
-school chromebook extension editor
+school chromebook extension editor fork of ltbeef, this is not my original code.

 > ### use at your OWN RISK
 > please use this exploit at your own risk. i do not hold responsibility for anything after you use this.